Colonizator1/radio-src-egzamin-parser/README.md

-# Radio SRZ Exam Parser
+# Radio SRC Exam Parser

 A Node.js application that monitors the Polish radio exam API and sends Telegram notifications when new exams are available.